Publications

 “Developing a Dynamic Chronology of Women’s Writing,” invited panel presentation at Turning the Centuries: The Ninth Annual Virginia Woolf Conference.
 University of Delaware, Newark, June 1999.

 “Can a Team Tag Consistently?
 Experiences on the Orlando Project.”
 Joint International Conference of the Association for Literary and Linguistic Computing and the Association for Computing in the Humanities.
 Charlottesville, VA, June 1999.
-Please have a look at the abstract and you can also download our power point conference presentation.
+See the abstract here.

 “Smartening Up: The Orlando Project.”
 Special Session on “Making Electronic Texts Smarter.”
 114th Convention of the Modern Language Association, San Francisco, December 1998.